ronanren/toDoList/README.md

 - [x] Add tasks
 - [x] Saving the tasks in order
 - [x] Changing the order of tasks
-- [ ] Remove tasks with a swipe
+- [ ] Remove tasks with a radio button
 - [ ] Detect dark mode of mobile
-- [ ] task history removed
+- [ ] Make history of removed task
-- [ ] Edit the name and color of the tasks
+- [ ] Edit the name and color of the tasks with a button